clerk/clerk-docs/STYLEGUIDE.md

 #### Do

-> When the user logs out using the button, they will be taken to the sign in page.
+> When the user logs out using the button, they will be taken to the sign-in page.

 #### Don't

-> When he logs out using the button, he will be taken to the sign in page.
+> When he logs out using the button, he will be taken to the sign-in page.

 ### 3.4 Avoid "click"